bostonlink/nwmaltego/README.md

 Installation
 -------------

-The only multiplatform dependency is Python 2.7
+The only multiplatform dependency is Python 2.7.

+Addtionally, Netwitness's REST API must be enabled, it is not enabled by default on some appliances.
+Check the docs!

 ### [Linux and OSX]